simonesilvestroni/m2m-website/_posts/2021-04-06-daw-from-logic-to-pro-tools-to-reaper-part-3.md

 ### Render Matrix

 Add many regions to a render queue, which can be taken care of later.
-Also: _render presets_, great for exporting mono/stereo versions.
+Also: _render presets_, great for exporting mono/stereo versions with a multitude of different customizations.

 ### Powerful batch editor